New Feature: Verified Stolen Credential Detection

 What's missing is an EDR-equivalent data source for online identities.

 It seems obvious at this stage that the browser is key to the solution.
-Let’s think about it.
-Apps are accessed and identities are created and used pretty much exclusively in the browser (even local clients typically redirect auth and account management here).
-It’s the perfect place to detect and prevent identity compromise by intercepting users at the point of impact - i.e. when they are about to enter their credentials into a fraudulent login page, use an unapproved app, sign-up using the wrong login method, or use an approved app in a risky way…
+Let’s think about it: Apps are accessed and identities are created and used pretty much exclusively in the browser (even local clients typically redirect auth and account management here).
+It’s the perfect place to detect and prevent identity compromise by intercepting users at the point of impact – for example, when they are about to enter their credentials into a fraudulent login page, use an unapproved app, sign-up using an unapproved login method, or use an approved app in a risky way…

 The level of visibility into user behaviors possible in the browser is pretty much limitless – every page loaded (and its source, javascript state, local storage), every button clicked, every password entered can be observed.